Enhancement of Superconductivity in a Dirty Marginal Fermi Liquid: Conclusion

+The results of Refs.~\cite{SYK_Patel_PRB_21,SYK_Patel_PRB_2022,SYK_Guo_Patel_linearT_PRB_2022,SYK_review_Sachdev_RMP_2022,SYK_Patel_linearT_arxiv_2022,MFL_Wu_Liao_Foster_PRB_22} suggest that disorder plays an essential role in strange-metal physics.
+We find that interference can supply the \emph{mechanism} by which superconductivity evades suppression expected due to Planckian dissipation [Eq.~(\ref{TcS})], and can even be enhanced [Eq.~(\ref{eq:Tc})] in a 2D strange metal.

-\textit{Conclusion}.---We have demonstrated that the transition temperature $T_c$ for superconductivity is boosted due to the interplay of attractive quantum-critical interactions and diffusive collective modes.
-Although the superconductivity is suppressed at the semiclassical level due to the extinction of well-defined quasiparticles, phase coherence is recovered at the quantum level through the collective modes.
-Our results are applicable to a broad range of quantum-critical materials where disorder is inevitable in practice.
-Remarkably, a recent experiment reported a significant increment of $T_c$ in a cuprate superconductor by inducing disorder with proton irradiation \cite{disO_cuprate_Tranquadae_PNAS_2018}, and in Y$_5$Rh$_6$Sn$_{18}$ by atomic disorder \cite{disO_SC_expt_Maple_PRB_2020}.
+Our results are applicable to a broad range of quantum-critical materials where disorder is inevitable in practice, although we do not attempt to estimate transition temperatures for particular materials here (which would depend upon details of the critical bosonic mode and disorder).
+However, we note that a recent experiment reported a significant increment of $T_c$ in Y$_5$Rh$_6$Sn$_{18}$ by atomic disorder \cite{disO_SC_expt_Maple_PRB_2020}.
 It would be interesting to further experimentally explore the effects of disorder on $T_c$ in other strongly correlated quantum materials to test our predictions.
+Another avenue for exploration would be to extend this theoretical analysis to more complicated (e.g., spatially correlated) forms of inhomogeneity \cite{Croitoru2022}.